BryanSchuetz/dai/_projects/haiti-resilient-environment-north.markdown

 end: 2028
 client: U.S. Agency for International Development
 solutions:
-- Environment
-- Climate
+- Climate and Environment
-- Natural Resource Management
+- Nature, Oceans, and Biodiversity
 regions: Latin America and the Caribbean
 country: Haiti
 ---